 A few years ago, I decided to move to Hamburg for my business and MBA studies.
-As I had already lived in the north before, I simply wanted to return home after a few stopovers in Germany and abroad!
+As I had already lived in the north before, I simply wanted to return home after a few stopovers in Germany and abroad.
 Hamburg has a special atmosphere and this is also reflected in the FS Campus.
 With the Part-time MBA, Frankfurt School now offers a promising connection between the Main and river Elbe.

-As the Main metropolis, Frankfurt is a hotspot for young talents and newcomers, but the Hanseatic city also offers a lot of potential.
+As the Main metropolis, Frankfurt is a hotspot for young talents and newcomers, but the Hanseatic city, Hamburg, also offers a lot of potential.
 Many events and numerous leisure and sports facilities made it easy for me to get back on my feet when I returned.
-I had a chance to meet new people in and outside of the classroom – specially through business related clubs.
+I had a chance to meet new people in and outside of the classroom – especially through business related clubs.
 The people in Hamburg are open-minded and communicative, so it is very easy to feel comfortable on site.

-The “Speicherstadt” the newly built “Elbphilharmonie” and the “Altonaer Fischmarkt” are just a few of the Hanseatic city hotspots.
+The “Speicherstadt” the newly built “Elbphilharmonie” and the “Altonaer Fischmarkt” are just a few of the Hanseatic city’s hotspots.
 Districts such as Eppendorf or Winterhude are great places to explore as it has many small cafes and great restaurants.

 Enjoying everyday life alongside my studies and/or job has therefore never been a problem for me.
 The central location of the river Elbe and the Alster gives the HafenCity a natural atmosphere and offers a high quality of life.
 Hamburg is also economically strong!
 You can find large international companies, for example in the packaging or logistics sector, specialised in banking and financial service providers and an innovative start-up scene.